Maikel Garcia Preview, Player Props: Royals vs. Red Sox

 Red Sox Pitching Rankings

-- The pitching staff for the Red Sox has a collective 8.8 K/9, which ranks 15th in the league.
+- The pitching staff for the Red Sox has a collective 8.8 K/9, which ranks 15th in MLB.

-- The Red Sox have the 21st-ranked team ERA among all MLB pitching staffs (4.54).
+- The Red Sox's 4.54 team ERA ranks 21st among all MLB pitching staffs.

-- Red Sox pitchers combine to allow 180 total home runs at a clip of 1.3 per game (to rank 25th in the league).
+- Red Sox pitchers combine to rank 25th in baseball in home runs given up (181 total, 1.3 per game).

-- In his most recent appearance on Sunday against the Los Angeles Dodgers, the righty tossed four innings, allowing one earned run while surrendering five hits.
+- In his most recent time out on Monday, the left-hander went 4 2/3 innings against the Houston Astros, allowing three earned runs while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.